jeremyrode/PicoSteamControl/README.md

 # Future Ideas
 - Higher touch threshold for on than off
 - Low/High via separate contactors for each heating element
+- Optimize the PIO touch detection
+- Single Pin touch detection

+## Single Pin Optimized PIO touch detection

+Single pin sans resistor touch detection is very possible.
+The Pico has pin pull down functionality (it’s on by default), and the IO directionally can be set dynamically via PINDIRS.
+The state machine could be made tighter by both slowing down the clock rate such that the delay can be implemented by the SET instruction, and the SIDESET functionality can save a few instructions.